 5) HP Officejet C9309A 7500A e-All-in-One E910a

-The wide format multifunctional Officejet printer from HP comes with automatic document feeder.
-The ePrint4 app allows you connect it with your smartphones, PCs, or tablets wirelessly for convenient printing.
+The wide-format multifunctional Officejet printer from HP comes with an automatic document feeder.
+The ePrint4 app allows you to connect it with your smartphones, PCs, or tablets wirelessly for convenient printing.

 - It has a top speed of 33 pages per minute for black ink print and 32ppm for color print